 The geological formation of interest is the Cretaceous Lower Grand Rapids at a depth of approximately 300 metres.
 The Lower Grand Rapids formation is a shoreface sand which was deposited in a broad coastline setting.
 This depositional setting allowed for a large, regionally consistent reservoir.
 The Lower Grand Rapids reservoir sand ranges in thickness from 8 to 28 metres.
 Bitumen saturation is between 50% and 75%.
 The Lower Grand Rapids is stratigraphically equivalent to known producing reservoirs in the Sparky, General Petroleum and Rex intervals within the Manville Group.

-As at December 31, 2012, Sproule assigned 182 million barrels of proved plus probable reserves (BlackPearl's working interest, before royalties) to the pilot operations and the first phase of commercial development of the project.
-In addition, Sproule has assigned 476 million barrels of contingent resource (best estimate) to the remainder of the Blackrod SAGD Project.
+As at December 31, 2013, Sproule assigned 182 million Bbls of proved plus probable reserves (BlackPearl's working interest, before royalties) to the pilot operations and the first phase of commercial development of the project.
+In addition, Sproule has assigned 566 million Bbls of contingent resources (best estimate) to the remainder of the Blackrod SAGD Project.

 Home Investors Operations News Contact Careers Disclaimer